 1. On the model toolbar, set the Simulation mode to

-2. In the model toolbar, click the Deploy to Hardware button.
+2. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start.
 The lower-left corner of the model window displays status while the support package generates the code.
 After successfully generating the code, the support package loads and runs the code on the device.
 The generated application starts acquiring live audio from the microphone, shifts the pitch of the acquired audio, and then plays the processed audio through the speaker of the Android device.
 You can now hear the pitch-shifted audio through the pair of headphones connected to the device.

 3. In the generated application, change the pitch and the overlap values by using the slider and observe the changes in the pitch-shifted audio.